CONNECTICUT TRUCK ACCIDENT LAWYER

 TYPES OF TRUCKING COMPANY NEGLIGENCE

-A lot of trucking companies are only focused on one thing, their profits.
+A lot of parties in the trucking industry are only focused on one thing, their profits.
 They pressure their drivers to make impractical deadlines, or they fail to even hire competent drivers so they can pay them less.
 Other trucking companies fail to properly inspect their trucks and trailers, or they allow their trucks to operate with faulty parts.
 These decisions can lead to devastating results on the highway.